stacksjs/ts-pkgx/docs/packages/crates_io_exa.md

 # exa

-> Package from pantry: crates.io/exa
+> A modern replacement for ‘ls’.

 ## Package Information